V-Line: History of service changes

 In August 2009, Valparaiso officials announced a series of changes that went into effect at the end of the month.
 First and foremost, V-Line gained a new Red Line route, which began service August 28, 2009.
 It is essentially an alternate version of the Orange Line route – the buses that would previously sit idle during the scheduling breaks now travel around the city, overlapping with Green Line, Yellow Line and Brown Line buses.
 During Sundays, it serves as an alternative to Yellow and Green Line routes, which don't operate on the first days of the week.
 The Red Line route is added on experimental basis for three months – if it does well, it will be made permanent.
 Since then, the Red Line has become a permanent route for Fridays, Saturdays, and Sundays.
 It runs in a loop around the city before turning into the Orange Line route and running to the Dune Park NICTD trains station.

 In addition to introducing the Red Line, V-Line rearranged the schedules for the other routes.
-For Orange Line, the fall-spring Friday and Saturday service was truncated from 1:00 AM to 10:20 PM and 10:00 PM, respectively.
-As the result, Saturday and Sunday schedules became identical.
+For the Orange Line, the fall-spring Friday and Saturday service was truncated from 1:00 AM to 10:20 PM and 10:00 PM, respectively.
+As a result, Saturday and Sunday schedules became identical.
 By contrast, Yellow and Green Line route schedules were extended, running an hour later than before.
 Brown Line route was expanded, adding service to Ivy Tech and the Valparaiso Walk shopping complex.
 In December 2013, the Brown Line route expanded its hours.
 It now begins at 12PM.

 After South Shore Line adjusted its weekend schedule on November 22, 2009, V-Line adjusted Orange Line and Red Line weekend schedules.
 Orange Line route's service hours shifted, running between 9:15 AM and 11:05 PM.
 The wait times at Dune Park station were shifted to allow the bus to connect to both eastbound and westbound trains (something that the previous version of the schedule rarely allowed).
 Red Line's service hours were shifted and extended - it now started at 8:15 AM rather than 7:45 AM and ended at 11:55 PM rather than 10:35 PM.
 The decrease in the number of weekend trains allowed Valparaiso officials to increase Red Line's service frequencies during morning and evening hours.